University of Western Ontario (2005-2009), Harvard Graduate School of Education (2010-2011), University of Oxford (2011-2015)

 What methods do you use?

 I use behavioural assessments including standardised psychological measures, and computerized tasks.
 I also use electroencephalography (EEG) to look at electrophysiological activity in the brain associated with cognitive processes.
+I am in the process of analysing data from my first functional magnetic resonance imaging (fMRI) study!

 Who was your favourite teacher?